Some Things You Should Know:

-Q: Do fines on my account mean I can't borrow library materials?
+Q: Do fees on my account mean I can't borrow library materials?

 Q: What happens if I lose or damage library material?

-Q: Where and how can I pay my library fines?
+Q: Where and how can I pay my library fees?

-Q: Whom can I talk to if I have a question about a library fine?
+Q: Whom can I talk to if I have a question about a library fee?

 Q: Who can borrow materials from the University Library?
 Back to Top